anuescapist/mental-wellness-analytics/README.md

 Usage
 # To replicate or explore the analysis:

-Clone the repository: git clone [repository_url].
+Clone the repository: git clone [https://github.com/anuescapist/mental-wellness-analytics/tree/main].
-Install the required libraries: pip install -r requirements.txt.
+Install the required libraries:
+# 1. pip install Python3.
+# 2.jupyter note book

 Open and run the Jupyter Notebook notebook.ipynb to view the analysis.
 Conclusion
 This EDA project provides valuable insights into the prevalence of different mental disorders across entities and over time.
 Further analysis or modeling could be conducted based on these insights.